 Uncle Max Dulumunmun Harrison, 2009

-Map by Dan Bowles.
-Dotted lines trace the journey proposed for stage one of the ‘Seeding Treaties’ project that begins and ends in Antarctica.
-Interactive network of points and words are programmed by Cat Kutay lead to Posts by project co-creators that trace their co-creative process.
-Words link to Posts and Points can be dragged to animate the growing number of Posts.
-Lines between to points show relationships growing over time.
+Map by Dan Bowles with dotted lines that trace the journey proposed for stage one of the ‘Seeding Treaties’ project.
+Network of points, lines and words by Cat Kutay leads to Posts by project co-creators that track their co-creative process.

-‘Seeding Treaties: Voices from the Southern Ocean’ is the Living Data project for inspiring and informing people to tell their own stories of relationship to the natural world.
+‘Seeding Treaties: Voices from the Southern Ocean’ is a three-year traveling project for inspiring and informing young people to tell their own stories of relationship to the natural world.

 Our itinerary may change as the project evolves.

 Animations, installations, performances and picture books are being made to give voice to ocean creatures and their relatives on land.
 An animated interactive web site will map and track the creatures’ explorations and invite responses.
 Algae, Krill, Fish, Snake, Bird and Whale will embark on an expedition from Antarctica to Australia.
 They will explore how they co-evolved through time and space with natural cycles of global climate change driven by Antarctic sea ice.
 They will reveal connections between health and wellbeing of individuals, communities and the planet.

 Whale will lead and narrate a journey from the sea and then onto land, as in the Whale Dreaming stories of the Yuin and Gumbaynggirr peoples.
 That journey will reflect how Western scientists understand the evolution of the whale: The whale came from the sea, evolved on land into an almost wolf-like organism and eventually became amphibious and went back into the ocean to become the whales we see today.
 All mammals evolved from the ocean to be air-breathing organisms.